 Suffering a catastrophe that damages your home or business is emotionally taxing.
-To protect yourself from such an event, you likely carrier homeowners or property insurance.
+To protect yourself from such an event, you likely carry homeowners or property insurance coverage.
 Your insurance is in place to help cover some of the damages caused by the unfortunate event.

 Filing an insurance claim for property damage to your business or home can be a frustrating and drawn-out process.
-Hiring an experienced attorney can make it easier for you to manage this process and collect the money you’re owed for damages.
+Hiring an experienced attorney from a reputable law firm can make it easier for you to manage this process and collect the benefits you’re owed for damages.

-Due to the complexities of the process, as well as the possibility of insurance companies undercutting coverage or avoiding payouts, it helps to understand property loss/damage claims and learn what you can do to recover what you lost.
+Due to the complexities of the process, as well as the possibility of insurance companies either denying coverage or underpaying a claim, it helps to understand property loss/damage claims and get some advice on what you can do to recover what you lost.

 Defining Property Loss/Damage Claims